 Django’s admin site uses a permissions system that you can use to give specific users access only to the portions of the interface that they need.
 These user accounts are meant to be generic enough to be used outside of the admin interface, but we’ll just treat them as admin user accounts for now.
 In Chapter 11, we’ll cover how to manage users site-wide (i.e. not just the admin site) with Django’s authentication system.

 You can edit users and permissions through the admin interface just like any other object.
 We saw this earlier in this chapter, when we played around with the User and Group sections of the admin.
 User objects have the standard username, password, e-mail and real name fields you might expect, along with a set of fields that define what the user is allowed to do in the admin interface.

 First, there’s a set of three boolean flags:

-- The “active” flag controls whether the user is active at all.
-If this flag is off and the user tries to log in, he won’t be allowed in, even with a valid password.
+- The active flag controls whether the user is active at all.
+If this flag is off and the user tries to log in, they won’t be allowed in, even with a valid password.